Content Marketing. A modern marketing term almost as popular as Social Media (and we see the trouble many companies got into over that).

 But after you’ve achieved good content (words, stories, ideas), how do you present it in a way that anyone will care about?

 The Skill Set Mom Does Not (Likely) Have

 She may be a great cook.
 May tell a good story.
 Might even be able to carry a tune.
 Might rock when others roll.
 Might even be able to refrain from backseat driving.
 May even laugh at the same off-color jokes you do.

 But can she help your content look as meaningful and relevant as it might actually be?
 Ummm…. not too likely.

-Because with a new blog every half-second or so, one must ask, “How can I compete?”
+Because with, according to On blast Blog, a new blog every half-second or so, one must ask, “How can I compete?”

 The Lost Art (of Type, Coffee and Movies)

 When it comes to online communications, it’s been a slow boat for quality design to surface.
 The most abused and ignored skill set being typography.
 The art form of using type well.
 By this, I do not mean “choosing a font” though there have been major strides in that direction of online typography.

 Just for the record, typography means the art and technique of arranging type in order to make language visible.
 It comes from the Greek words τύπος (typos) = form and γραφή (graphe) = writing.

 But like anything, you have the low end of the spectrum and you have the high end.
 To say my 7-year-old nephew shoots movies and Spielberg shoots movies might convey they’re doing the same thing.
 Yet while they’re each shooting movies, the difference in the final outcome will be as enormous as the span of the Grand Canyon.
 It’s comparable to saying the “cappuccino” they sell at fast food chains or convenience stops is the same as the cappuccino made by a fine barista in your favorite boutique coffee house.